-Named for James A. Garfield (1831-1881), 20th President of the United States, who had served less than five months in office when he was shot by a political fanatic at a Washington D.C. train station.
+Named for James A. Garfield (1831-1881), 20th president of the United States, who had served less than five months in office when he was shot by a political fanatic at a Washington D.C. train station.
 (Garfield was really killed by his doctors, thanks to their surgical bungling and germ-ridden hands.)
-Garfield Avenue was named in 1883.
-Now over 18 miles long, the street began rather humbly in Alhambra.
+Now over 18 miles long, Garfield Avenue began rather humbly in Alhambra, reportedly named in March 1881 to coincide with James Garfield’s inauguration.
+(The first mention I found of the street was in August 1882.)
 Its naming is credited to Captain F. Edward Gray (1844-1928), a Civil War veteran from Massachusetts who bought a 30 acre ranch in Alhambra and became a horticulturalist.
+Like Garfield, Capt.
+Gray was an ardent Republican.

 Find it on the map: